api-platform/docs/core/configuration.md

     # Enable the docs.
     enable_docs: true

-    oauth:
+    OAuth:
-        # To enable or disable oauth.
+        # To enable or disable OAuth.
         enabled: false

         # The oauth client id.